 - some of the time.
 Style is good some of the time, but can often be rigid and mechanical. - Stylistic accuracy is demonstrated at times.
 Tempos are consistent and stylistically accurate - some of the time.
 Phrasing: Phrasing is basic, uniform and somewhat consistent some of the - time although not always natural; often mechanical.
 Expression: Dynamic shaping and - contouring of phrases is sometimes apparent.
 Communication is occasionally good, but with - many lapses.
 Sensitivity: Good use of accent and stress at times, but not always consistent. - Some demonstration of ability to perform belong technical and mechanical aspects to create an - aesthetic product.
-Dynamic: Some successful attempts at basic dynamic variation though - • expressing melodic lines, but with rigid, mechanical and uncomfortable results.
-Sensitivity:
+Dynamic: Some successful attempts at basic dynamic variation though

-- limited is scope and range.
+- • - limited is scope and range.
 Lower dynamic levels not well-used.
 Upper dynamic levels not - always performed tastefully.
-Performers demonstrated some knowledge of artistic • concepts, - but with incomplete success.
+Performers demonstrated some knowledge of artistic concepts, - but with incomplete success.